 In severe cases, your child may need to undergo a sleep study.
-This will determine if they are suffering from sleep apnea.
+This will determine if they’re suffering from sleep apnea.
 During the study, your child will sleep overnight at a facility while their breathing and brain activity are monitored using electrodes.
 The study is painless, but it can be difficult for some children to sleep in a strange place.

 Your child will be given a mild sedative before surgery to help calm them.
 They will then be placed under general anesthesia.
 The surgery lasts no more than two hours.

 After the adenoids are removed, your child might experience:

 The doctor will prescribe an antibiotic to protect against any infection.
 Your child may also receive a mild pain reliever for the first few days.
-Children are also urged to drink cold, icy drinks, like milkshakes and ice cream, and to avoid any warm foods for the first seven days.
+Children are urged to drink cold, icy drinks, like milkshakes and ice cream, and to avoid any warm foods for the first seven days.